-5 Easy Summer Flower Arrangements
+5 Summer Flower Arrangement Centerpiece Ideas

-1 Multiple Groupings in Simple Vases
+1. Multiple Groupings in Simple Vases

-3 Large Containers - For Big Blooms
+3. Large Containers - For Big Blooms

-4 Tall Vase for Fancy Foliage
+4. Tall Vase for Fancy Foliage

 I love this in the fall using foliage from Penstemon Husker Red and Weigela Wine & Roses.
 It doesn't take up too much space and looks great on the mantle or on the side of the bar.

-5 Country Cottage Informal
+5. Country Cottage Informal